-The festival itself lasts a week but the main event is the Piu Sik (floating colours) parade, where papier mâché deities and small children decked out in costumes and standing on pedestals are carried through the streets, and the bun scrambling at midnight where locals test the their strength by climbing a tower covered in buns, scrambling to pull as many of them off as possible.
+The festival itself lasts a week but the main event is the Piu Sik (floating colours) parade.
+Here, a papier mâché deities and small children decked out in costumes and standing on pedestals are carried through the streets.
+There’s also the bun scrambling at midnight where locals test the their strength by climbing a tower covered in buns, scrambling to pull as many of them off as possible.
 It’s usually crowded and hot, and there’s a bun fight to get on the ferries, but it’s definitely worth seeing at least once.
 You can also easily escape the madness and see the rest of this idyllic island while everyone else watches the parade.

 Dive into our gallery above for pictures of our Hong Kong island hopping adventure!

 Situated just a short 20 minute ferry ride away from HK island; Lamma feels a million miles away.
 Home to just 5000 residents, Lamma appeals to those who really want to get away from it all.
-There are no cars on this 13 sq/km island, which gives you the perfect excuse to explore on foot.
+There are no cars on this 13 sq/km outlying island, which gives you the perfect excuse to explore on foot.
 Yung Shue Wan is the island’s main village, and it’s home to a number of great bars, cafes and shops.
 Some of the best seafood restaurants in HK can be found on Lamma, and some like Rainbow Seafood Restaurant even provide a ferry service to and from central.
 Man Fung Seafood also comes highly recommended.

 After lunch, take the family for a hike.
 The popular Family Trail cuts across the island to the village on the other side, Sok Kwu Wan.
 From there it’s a short walk to Lo So Shing beach.
 This is a little slice of paradise without the usual crowds of other HK beaches.

 Want more ideas for things to do in Hong Kong?